infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/user-profile.md

 Step 1

-: From the [home screen](/guide/getting-started-guide/home-user-interface/home-screen), tap your user profile in the top right hand corner of your device
+: From the [home screen](/guide/getting-started-guide/home-user-interface/home-screen), tap your user profile in the top left hand corner of your device